While the days are shorter and colder weather is setting in, there’s still so much to see and do on your waterfront!

 New Year’s Eve on the Waterfront Ice Sculpture Stroll

 Our signature New Year’s Eve on the Waterfront Ice Sculpture Stroll is back!
-Get ready to count down to 2022 with over TWO dozen ice sculptures hosted by businesses and cultural sites across the waterfront – the largest Waterfront Ice Sculpture Stroll EVER!
+Get ready to count down to 2023 with more than two dozen ice sculptures hosted by businesses and cultural sites across the waterfront – the largest Waterfront Ice Sculpture Stroll EVER!

-Friends of Christopher Columbus Park and Boston Harbor Now announced this year’s New Year’s Eve Midnight Fireworks celebration is back, taking place over the inner Boston Harbor between the North End and East Boston neighborhoods of the city.
-The nearly 40-year tradition returns to Boston Harbor, made possible through generous support from local businesses, waterfront organizations, and the City of Boston.
+Friends of Christopher Columbus Park and Boston Harbor Now are proud to present our annual New Year’s Eve Midnight Fireworks celebration, taking place over the inner Boston Harbor between the North End and East Boston neighborhoods of the city.
+The nearly 40-year tradition is made possible through generous support from local businesses, waterfront organizations, and the City of Boston.

 - Where: Boston Harbor between East Boston and Boston’s North End